rtosholdings/riptable/docs/THREADING.md

 13) ema related
 14) window related: rolling functions in pandas
 15) apply related and numba.prange loops (only way out to JIT multithreaded routines)
+16) row major to col major conversions and back (1d to 2d, record array)

 Further numpy has no
 1) Table/DataFrame/Dataset class